Here, there is an imperfect attempt of a poem, still incomplete that summarizes a part of my dissertation.

 Challenge the internalized ways of being

-Unfold your truth, and see how you want to live.
+Unfold your truth, and praxis how you want to live.

 Use your voice for challenging the mechanisms

-Remember the trees of your childhood and be humble
+Then, remember the trees of your childhood and humbly plant new seeds